Welcome to our roundup of the five best 10 person tents!

 Together with the rainfly and securing the camping 10 person cabin tent onto the ground, it will take a little longer—but the whole thing is still a matter of minutes.

-The floor space of this 10 person cabin tent is 10 x 14 feet, and the center height is 6 feet 7 inches, which is plenty to stand up.
-There’s a room-separation screen in the middle for privacy when camping with a group of friends.
+The floor space of this 10 person cabin style tent is 10 x 14 feet, and the internal height is 6 feet 7 inches, which is plenty to stand up.
+There’s a room-separation screen in the middle for extra privacy when camping with a group of friends.
 It fits four queen-sized mattresses if you cram them really tight.

 On the downside, while all 10 person camping tents are large, these kinds of instant tents are even bigger to carry around.
 Even for car camping, they occupy a large chunk of your trunk space.
 You’ll need to factor this into your space calculations, especially if you’re traveling in only one car with your family.